 “Completely addictive……. this is perfect chill-out music whose subtle atmospherics and unashamed quest for beauty make it far more compelling than such a description normally implies” – The Indepedent on Sunday, UK

 Sanctuary is a musical trio based in Halifax, NS Canada.
 They have established a unique form of contemporary music that is rich, intense and lyrical.
 Much of their music is based on Gregorian chant but that is merely a point of departure –they transcend these ancient materials using improvisation, contemporary music atonality and extended techniques, to create a new form of contemplative plainsong for the 21st century.

-Sanctuary title track to their Warner Classics CD “The Heart has its Reasons”
+Sanctuary: “Antiphon” from their CD “The Heart has its Reasons”

 “Days Last Glow” – SANCTUARY, in conjunction with the Halifax based Atlantic Jazz Festival presented a 4 part series of concerts with Canadian jazz musicians in July of 2006.
 “The Days Last Glow” featured concerts with cellist Matt Brubeck, guitarist John Gzowski, percussionist Jerry Granelli, violist Jean Rene, vocalist Tena Palmer and bari sax player David Mott.

 Sanctuary Choir – A series of concerts with the 12 voice SANCTUARY choir, featuring Peter Togni’s “Litany”, a 20 minute commission from the Nova Scotia Department of Tourism and Culture.

 Sanctuary Strings – a 12 piece string orchestra, first presented in May of 2004, focusing on another commissioned work by Peter Togni – “Illuminations” for string orchestra and solo Bass Clarinet.